Adding Custom Items with the Unreal Editor

 Warning

-To load this mod, drag&drop it onto the modloader window and check the checkbox to enable it.
+After repak finishes, you should be able to see a new file named 000-TutorialMod-0.1.0_P.pak.
+To load this mod, drag & drop this .pak file onto the mod loader window and check the checkbox to enable it.

-After all this work you should be able to print your first item.
+You should now be able to print your first item.